XtremeIdiots/azure-landing-zones/docs/index.md

 ## Next Steps - Core Hub Network

 Skipping this one as the XtremeIdiots platform is PaaS only and low/minimal cost.

+## Next Steps - Role Assignments

+The ALZ-Bicep resources contain several modules here, one for Management Groups, Subscriptions and then a 'Many' for each.

+Skipping this one temporarily.

+## Next Steps - Subscription Placement

+The implementation for this one was educational as far as referencing outputs from previously run modules etc. Very simple and the intellisense was helpful - easier than terraform for sure.

+I did also learn the need for dependsOn as there were conflicting deployments etc, so have gone through and added them in.
+The ALZ-Bicep example was lacking in that it only shows one usage here.

+I don't like the naming of the parTargetManagementGroupId param also as it's not the ID but the name it is looking for.
+Oh well.

+Additionally, this is probably where I would want to start splitting stuff out into more logical deployment phases.

+## Next Steps - Policy Assignments